-In one study, published February 2018 in Obesity, individuals who were considered obese were found to have lower levels of "good" bacteria and higher levels of "bad" bacteria in their guts.
+In one study published February 2018 in Obesity, participants who had obesity were found to have lower levels of "good" bacteria and higher levels of "bad" bacteria in their guts.
 So, if you're on a mission to lose weight and you aren't giving your gut much TLC, you likely won't see as much success.
 "The simplest way to start is to incorporate one to two fermented foods daily.
 Think sauerkraut, raw apple cider vinegar, kimchi and miso, just to name a few," Titgemeier says.

 Read more: 5 Probiotic-Rich Recipes Your Gut Will Love